-Failure to obtain proof of a valid Georgia state licensure (NP, PA, RN, LPN, PT, PTA) will result in failure to successfully complete the employment background check process.
-A contingent job offer for a job requiring such license will be rescinded by Human Resources if a valid license has not been provided.
+Failure to obtain proof of a valid Georgia state licensure or Enhanced Nurse Licensure Compact (NP, PA, RN, LPN, PT, PTA) will result in failure to successfully complete the employment background check process.
+The contingent job offer for a licensed position will be rescinded by Human Resources.